urbanmichal/nordcloud_assignment/NordcloudAssignmentHttpTrigger/readme.md

 node program.js

-# How to run linter

-Execute: npm run lint

 # Development guidelines

 Please use dev branch for development, test for testing purposes and master for production.

 Please follow the official PEP style guide for Python Code (as of 7/11/2021: https://www.python.org/dev/peps/pep-0008/)

-Each time you want to commit the code, please run linter.
+Each time you want to commit the code, please run TypeScript linter.